 1. Voice of Tchaikowsky & Anton Rubinstein On Edison Cylinder (1890)

-2. Gabriel Fauré – silent film footage taken in 1913
+2. Gabriel Fauré – silent film footage was taken in 1913

 This rare footage is showing Camille Saint-Saëns conducting.
 This film was made by Sacha Guitry in 1914, in order to celebrate famous French artists, “Ceux de chez nous”.